jlquaccia/jq2016/_portfolio/blocitoff.md

 ## Summary

-Blocitoff is an app not only designed to help out with your daily tasks, it acts as a motivation enhancer and a procrastination diminisher.
+Blocitoff is an app not only designed to help out with your daily tasks, it acts as a motivation enhancer and a way to diminish procrastination.
 Upon submitting a task to complete, 7 days are given to accomplish what you said that you were going to do.
 If you don't complete a task within one week then that task will be removed from your list.
 It may not have been as important to you as you thought.

 {% highlight ruby %}
 namespace :todo do